123HARSH456/YT_Dynamic_Web_Fullscreen_Extension/README.md

 Tired of YouTube’s default fullscreen or theater modes not fitting your workflow?
 YouTube Focus Frame gives you a smarter, cleaner viewing experience — perfectly fitted to your browser window.

 🛠️ How It Works:
-The extension injects a script into YouTube pages.
+The extension injects a script into YouTube pages to resize the player.

 It finds the main video player and stretches it to cover the entire browser window (not your full screen).